 An image of a portion of the Great Sand Dunes National Park being hit by early morning sunlight.
 Mountains are also in sight.

-Get a Taste of History in Taos
+Get a taste of history in Taos

 Although Taos is quite close to Santa Fe, the town's rich history and unique aesthetic make it one of the best stops to make on this trip.
 If you're looking for something different from the conventional hotel stay, you should definitely consider booking the Adobe and Pines Inn Bed and Breakfast in Taos.